 - South China Sea: The South China Sea is off of China’s southernmost coast.
 The South China Sea separates China from the Philippines, Taiwan, Malaysia, Indonesia, and most of Vietnam.
 China’s southern coast is an important shipping and trading center.
 It is estimated that $5.3 trillion of trading goods passes through the South China Sea every year.

 - Bohai Sea: The Bohai Sea, along with Korea Bay, is the northernmost reaches of the Yellow Sea.
-The Bohai Sea is nestled into the northern part of mainland China and is the sea closest to Beijing, the capital city.
+The Bohai Sea is nestled into the northern part of mainland China and is the sea closest to Beijing, the capital city of China.

 - Korea Bay: Korea Bay is the body of water between the Bohai Sea and the Yellow Sea.
 It borders Northeast China and North Korea.